as of ,

 Over the past year, hedge fund supervillains have made money by selling shares of Gamestop they don't actually own - they've just borrowed them.
 Short selling.
 If they sell enough they can drive the price down so far that when they eventually need to return the shares they borrowed, they can get them cheap.
 It's free money.
 They throw a couple hundred mil at this, chill in their offices watching live video feeds of homeless people being exsanguinated on the hoods of their vintage sports cars, write up an investor report, and call it a fiscal year.

-They borrowed and sold a record amount - they sold more shares, in fact, than are actually traded, far more than Gamestop's float: 140% more shares than were traded on any given day.
+They borrowed and sold a record amount - they sold more shares, in fact, than are actually traded, far more than Gamestop's float.
+This shouldn't have been allowed to happen and probably means they were selling shares they never even bothered to borrow - naked shorts.
+(Where were you on that one, SEC?)
 Essentially, they were simultaneously betting on Gamestop going bankrupt and doing their best to drive them into bankruptcy.
 It's a good tactic when you need to find a way to pay for your old wife's alimony and your new wife's poolboy.

 But it presents an opportunity for the savvy degenerate gambler.
 Because these shares eventually need to be returned - after all, it does cost these funds money to borrow a share.
 And the higher the price goes, the more unstable it becomes, the more it costs to borrow.
 This means that at some point, they need to buy back those borrowed shares they sold.